SaahilMahato/Spaceship_Evolution/README.md

 # SpaseShip_Evolution
-Train spaceships to avoid asteroids using Neural Evolution of Augmented Topologies
+Train spaceships to avoid asteroids using Neuroevolution of augmenting topologies